 Acute orbital compartment syndrome demands prompt recognition because irreversible loss of vision (even permanent blindness) occurs without rapid treatment.11 Once the diagnosis of an acute orbital compartment syndrome is made, emergent surgical intervention is indicated.
 An immediate lateral canthotomy and cantholysis are indicated within 1 hour of injury and ocular dysfunction.32,40 Medical interventions aimed at reducing intraocular pressure (e.g., mannitol, acetazolamide, topical beta-blockers) should be considered adjunctive therapy and not a substitute for surgical intervention.

 The orbit is a closed space posterior to the orbital septum and contained within the bony orbit.
 The lateral wall of the orbit is formed by the zygomatic bone.
 The posterior wall is formed by the sphenoid bone.
 The medial wall is formed by the ethmoid bone.
 The roof is formed by the frontal bone.
 The floor is formed by the maxillary bone.
 The globe is enclosed in a fascial envelope within the bony orbit.

 The medial and lateral canthal tendons provide structural fixation of the eyelids to the orbital rim.
 The lateral canthal tendon (LCT) is located posterior and inferior to the lateral canthal fold (Figure 194-2).
-The LCT originates from the superior and inferior lateral tarsal plates (Figure 194-2) and ...
+The LCT originates from the superior and inferior lateral tarsal plates (Figure 194-2) and attaches to ...